Death Nurse 2: Plot

-Picking up where the prequel ended, Death Nurse 2 opens with Lieutenant Cal Bedowski demanding to be let into Shady Palms Clinic, due to having just discovered human remains in the facility's garage.
+Picking up where the prequel ended, Death Nurse 2 opens with Lieutenant Cal Bedowski demanding to be let into Shady Palms Clinic after discovering human remains in the facility's garage.
 Nurse Edith Mortley opens the door, stabs the lieutenant, and has her brother, Doctor Gordon Mortley, place the man's body in the garage.
 Edith then explains that disposing of corpses in the garage is the perfect system, as they will be eaten by the rats that infest it, and the rats will then be killed and fed to unknowing patients of the Mortleys.

-At city hall, social services worker John Sawyer is pressured by Sergeant David Gallagher into finding somewhere that will take in Brownie, a violent and alcoholic vagrant who has been harassing local merchants.
-John picks up Brownie (using liquor to pacify her) and drops her off at Shady Palms.
+At city hall, Sergeant David Gallagher pressures social services worker John Sawyer into finding a facility that will take in Brownie, a violent and alcoholic vagrant who has been harassing local merchants.
+Using liquor to pacify Brownie, John picks her up and drops her off at Shady Palms.
 When Edith tries to confiscate Brownie's belongings, the woman attacks her, so Edith stabs her.
-The seemingly dead Brownie is dumped in the garage, but she recovers, and knifes Gordon (leaving him confined to a bed for the rest of the film) before being finished off with a cleaver by Edith.
-Edith treats Gordon's wounds, and while she does so, it is revealed that Gordon is just a veterinarian, and that Edith was kicked out of nursing school.
+The seemingly-dead Brownie is dumped in the garage, but she recovers.
+She knifes Gordon (leaving him confined to a bed for the rest of the film) before Edith finishes her off with a cleaver.
+While Edith treats Gordon's wounds, it is revealed that Gordon is only a veterinarian, and that Edith was kicked out of nursing school.

-Sawyer sweet talks Edith into admitting another deranged vagrant into Shady Palms, a Polish immigrant named Mischa Rudinski.
-Shortly after Mischa arrives, Shady Palms is visited by Charity Chandler, twin sister of Sawyer's predecessor Faith Chandler, who was murdered by Edith.
-After Charity, who is looking into the disappearance of her sister, leaves, Edith murders Mischa, having grown tired of listening to his incessant anti-socialist rants.
+Sawyer sweet-talks Edith into admitting another deranged vagrant into Shady Palms, Polish immigrant Mischa Rudinski.
+Shortly after Mischa arrives, Charity Chandler arrives at Shady Palms to look into the disappearance of her twin sister Faith, Sawyer's predecessor, whom Edith murdered.
+After Charity leaves, Edith murders Mischa, having grown weary of listening to his incessant anti-socialist rants.

-Suspicious of Shady Palms, Charity seeks aid from Sergeant Gallagher, but he is of no help, simply telling Charity that he may question Edith if Faith does not reappear in a day or two.
-Taking matters into her own hands, Charity sneaks into Shady Palms, and is stabbed to death by Edith after finding the bodies in the garage.
-Immediately after Edith kills Charity, she receives a call from Sergeant Gallagher, who makes an appointment to speak to her about Faith.
-Edith tries to cover-up the smell of Gordon's and her victims with lime, but this backfires when the rats that were feeding on the bodies are driven out into the street by the substance, dragging pieces of human tissue with them.
+Suspicious of Shady Palms, Charity seeks aid from Sergeant Gallagher, but he simply tells her that he might question Edith if Faith does not reappear in a day or two.
+Taking matters into her own hands, Charity sneaks into Shady Palms and finds the bodies in the garage.
+After Edith stabs her to death, Sergeant Gallagher calls and makes an appointment to speak to Edith about Faith.
+Edith tries to cover up the smell of her and Gordon's victims with lime, but this backfires when the substance drives out into the street the rats that were feeding on the bodies, dragging pieces of human tissue with them.
 This prompts Sergeant Gallagher to get a warrant to scour Shady Palms.
-When Gallagher appears with the warrant, Edith slumps on a couch, and wordlessly sulks as Gordon calls to her from his room.
+When Gallagher appears with the warrant, Edith slumps on a couch and wordlessly sulks as Gordon calls to her from his room.